 - Push and pull on the seat to make sure it is locked into place.
-The seatback cannot be raised to the upright position unless the seat is secured to the floor. - 5.
-Pull up on the seatback until it locks into the upright position.
+The seatback cannot be raised to the upright position unless the seat is latched to the floor. - 5.
+Raise the seatback to the upright position.

 If either seatback is not locked, it could move forward in a sudden stop or crash.
 That could cause injury to the person sitting there.
 Always push and pull on the seatbacks to be sure they are locked.